marcusgia2505/classsExGameInstructions/docs/Develop.rst

 .. |pic_editmode| image:: _static/pic/editMode.png
    :width: 15px

-Top bar in the editing mode
+Settings in the top bar
 ============================

 The top bar in the editing mode looks like this: